+CINCINNATI — Expansion of generic prescription pricing programs is off to a fast start this year.
 Kroger Co. here this month added pharmacies in four states — Indiana, Tennessee, Michigan and Texas — to its $4 generic drug program.
 Following a test here and in Columbus, Ohio, the retailer last October extended the offering to other Ohio pharmacies, in addition to Illinois, Kentucky, New Mexico, Nebraska, Indiana, Florida, Georgia, Kansas, Nevada and Utah.
 Kroger's program, which offers ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.